Azure/AzureDataLake/docs/Release_Notes/2017/2017_03_09/USQL_Release_Notes_2017_03_09.md

 #### The Azure Data Lake U-SQL SDK is now available at [Nuget.org](http://nuget.org)

+We added two nuget packages to help you with local UDO development and local run scenarios:

+- `Microsoft.Azure.DataLake.USQL.Interfaces`: Provides the extensibility interfaces only.
+This only changes when the interface changes
+- `Microsoft.Azure.DataLake.USQL.SDK`: this contains the local run SDK (and also includes the extensibility interfaces).
+This changes every time the ADL Tools get updated.

 You can install the U-SQL SDK with the following nuget command:

+    nuget install Microsoft.Azure.DataLake.USQL.Interfaces
+or

     nuget install Microsoft.Azure.DataLake.USQL.SDK

+After installing the interfaces, you can now develop your user-defined objects (e.g., user-defined extractors) without the need to install VisualStudio.

 After installing the SDK, you can now compile and run your U-SQL script locally either from the command line or via programming interfaces.

 #### Expiration information for files now is exposed in Store Explorer